Remii3/Dishes-form/README.md

 # HOW TO START

-    - "node i" to install node_modules
+    - "npm i" to install node_modules
     - "npm start" to start the project

 ## Packages